-Through these experiences, I made many realizations that would eventually manifest themselves into what you now know as Rock Solid Selling.
-My approach has been time-tested, researched, and cross-checked with the most reliable sources of wisdom that I know of, and I have spent the past ten years preparing a complete training series for you.
+Through these experiences, I made many realizations that would eventually manifest themselves into what you now know as Rock Solid Success.
+My approach has been time-tested, researched, and cross-checked as well as psychologically confirmed (by the American Psychological Association) and Biblically based.
+I’ve been preparing a complete training series for you since the year 2000.

-What I offer with Rock Solid Selling is a foundation in truth, so I ask you:
+What I offer with Rock Solid Success is a foundation in truth, so I ask you:

 - What does “Truth” mean?